Women Have High Expectations of Dating – So Should You

-So for a second I want to turn this around and look at how sometimes men’s expectations of dating can also collide with reality – and ultimately (just like their female counterparts) hold them back from getting the relationship that they want.
-A lot of the time I in fact want men to have higher expectations of dating.
+So for a second, I want to turn this around and look at how sometimes men’s expectations of dating can also collide with reality – and ultimately (just like their female counterparts) hold them back from getting the relationship that they want.
+A lot of the time I want men to have higher expectations of dating.

 This will encourage her to open up more to you and truly invest in you emotionally rather than just projecting an image of herself.